kingsmennn/match-citrea/README.md

 ### How It Works

-1. **Smart Contracts:** Match utilizes smart contracts deployed on the Hedera network.
+1. **Smart Contracts:** Match utilizes smart contracts deployed on the Binance Smart Chain network.
 These contracts handle the creation, management, and retrieval of offers, requests, and user stores.

-2. **Connection via HashConnect:** The dApp connects to users' Hedera accounts using HashConnect, enabling secure transactions and contract interactions.
+2. **Connection via Metamask:** The dApp connects to users' Binance Smart Chain accounts using Metamask, enabling secure transactions and contract interactions.

 3. **Contract Interactions:**
    - **CreateOffer:** Sellers can create an offer with specified parameters.